 Eligibility Unit (EU) – The individuals, based on age and relationship, whose needs and income are considered when determining eligibility for Child Care Subsidy.

-Evening Care – Child care that begins or ends within the designated timeframe of 7:01 p.m. to 5:59 a.m., regardless of the day of the week.
-Eligibility for evening/weekend child care rates are only valid when a facility is licensed to operate within the evening/weekend time designations as specified herein.
+Evening Care –Begins or ends within the designated timeframe of 7:01 p.m. to 5:59 a.m. regardless of the day of the week.

 Family Care Safety Registry (FCSR) – A database that helps to ensure that persons who care for children, the elderly, and the physically or mentally disabled can be screened for employment purposes for criminal history, sex offender history, state employee disqualification, and adverse child care and foster care licensing actions.
 More information may be found at https://webapp01.dhss.mo.gov/bsees/Main.aspx?sk=SK1873127428.